Review Your Search Results

 Search Results Summary

-Every search in Bystro displays a simple summary showing exactly what was found and how quickly the search completed.
+Every search displays a simple summary showing exactly what was found and how quickly the search completed.

 Search results summary showing variant count, gene count, and timing